Properties

 }

-We could immediately take advantage of this new property by binding the "label" property to it.
-It even converts the integer value of "number" to the string of "label".
+The glib::derived_properties macro generates boilerplate that is the same for every GObject that generates its properties with the Property macro.
+In constructed we use our new property "number" by binding the "label" property to it. bind_property converts the integer value of "number" to the string of "label" on its own.
 Now we don't have to adapt the label in the "clicked" callback anymore.

 use std::cell::Cell;